Horiuchikōen Station

 Horiuchikōen Station (堀内公園駅, Horiuchikōen-eki) is a railway station in the city of Anjō, Aichi, Japan, operated by Meitetsu.

 Lines

 Horiuchikōen Station is served by the Meitetsu Nishio Line, and is located 6.7 kilometers from the starting point of the line at Shin Anjō.

 Station layout

 The station has a single side platform serving bi-directional traffic, connected to a small station building with rounded walls.

-Adjacent stations

 Station history

 Horiuchikōen Station was opened on July 1, 1926 as Hekikai Horiuchi Station (碧海堀内駅) on the privately held Hekikai Electric Railway.
 Hekikai Electric Railway merged with the Meitetsu Group on May 1, 1944.
 The station was reconstructed in 2007, and was renamed to its present name on June 29, 2008.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 479 passengers daily (boarding passengers only).